 In The Miss Stone Affair, Teresa Carpenter re-creates the drama of the country’s first modern hostage crisis—an event that captured the attention of the world, dominated American and European headlines, and posed a dilemma for incoming president Theodore Roosevelt.

-On September 3, 1901, Miss Ellen Stone, an American missionary, set out on horseback for a trek across the mountainous hinterlands of Balkan Macedonia.
-In a narrow gorge she was attacked by a band of masked men who carried her off the road and, more significantly, onto the path of history.
+On September 3, 1901, a Protestant missionary named Ellen Stone set out on horseback for a trek across the mountainous hinterlands of Balkan Macedonia.
+In a narrow gorge, she was attacked by a band of masked men who carried her off the road and, more significantly, onto the path of history.
 Stone would become the first American captured for ransom on foreign soil.

 Teresa Carpenter has produced a turn-of-the-century international thriller with precision, drama, and historical perspective.
 This is a story for our time.

 Teresa Carpenter, editor of New York Diaries: 1609-2009, is a former senior editor of the Village Voice where her articles on crime and the law won a Pulitzer Prize.
 She is the bestselling author of four books and lives in New York City with her husband, author Steven Levy, a senior writer at Wired magazine.

 New York Daily News Marvelously exotic...the sensuous atmosphere of Salonica at dawn....A wild beautiful landscape is contested by scholarly anarchists and harem-bred militias...no one was completely guilty, no one completely innocent.

 Edmonton Journal Wow.
 This book is amazing -- part adventure tale, part cautionary parable.
 It is proof that first-rate nonfiction need be neither boring nor pedantic.
 It can, in the hands of a brilliant writer, take even the most obscure and forgotten of events as its subject and still fascinate and educate.